sarah-hvid/Vis_assignment3/README.md

 # Assignment 3 - Transfer learning + CNN classification

- Link to github of this assignment: https://github.com/sarah-hvid/Vis_assignment3
+Link to GitHub of this assignment: https://github.com/sarah-hvid/Vis_assignment3

 ## Assignment description
-In this assignment transfer learning with a pretrained CNN should be used to build an image classifier. ```VGG16``` should be used for feature extraction, and classification should be done on the ```cifar10``` dataset.
+In this assignment transfer learning with a pretrained CNN should be used to build an image classifier. ```VGG16``` should be used for feature extraction, and classification should be done on the ```cifar10``` dataset.\
 The full assignment description is available in the ```assignment3.md``` file.

 ## Methods